RedHatInsights/distributors-backend/README.md

 make test
 ```

-This would run the tests using the default configured test runner using Django `test` command from `manage.py` script.
+This would run the tests using the default configured test runner.

 ### Generating code coverage